johnzhang320/spring-boot-kafka-json-stream/README.md

 ### Here I need to explain Stream Configure
      1.Kafka Stream Configuration
-       kstream process seems to accept KStream<String, Domain> kStream(StreamsBuilder builder), I try to use other function name other than 'kStream' and not use 'defaultKafkaStreamsConfig' as name of KafkaStreamsConfiguration bean, spring boot failed
+       kstream process seems to accept KStream<String, Domain> kStream(StreamsBuilder builder), I try to use other function name other than 'kStream' and not use 'defaultKafkaStreamsConfig' as name of KafkaStreamsConfiguration bean, spring boot failed Therefore, I keep the configuration Bean name as defaultKafkaStreamsConfig

-       Therefore, I keep the configuration Bean name as defaultKafkaStreamsConfig
+     2.Setup Kafka Stream Sampling Timing Window by StreamsConfig.COMMIT_INTERVAL_MS_CONFIG, 10 * 1000),

-     2.Setup Kafka Stream Sampling Timing Window by StreamsConfig.COMMIT_INTERVAL_MS_CONFIG, 10 * 1000), I tested, if take away this, stream process always running, reversely, consume data extremely slow even stopped because tranform code starved (no chance to run)
+     I tested, if take away this, stream processalways running, reversely, consume data extremely slow even stopped because tranform code starved (no chance to run)

      3. eliminate data cache by props.put(StreamsConfig.CACHE_MAX_BYTES_BUFFERING_CONFIG, 0);